 There are many resources on the web that speak to best teaching practices for teaching online.
 Practical considerations Individual activities.
 Active and Coopeative Learning.
 The past decade has seen an explosion of interest among college faculty in the teaching methods variously grouped under the terms 'active learning' and 'cooperative learning'.

 However, even with this interest, there remains much misunderstanding of and mistrust of the pedagogical "movement" behind the words.
 The majority of all college faculty still teach their classes in the traditional lecture mode.
 Some of the criticism and hesitation seems to originate in the idea that techniques of active and cooperative learning are genuine alternatives to, rather than enhancements of, professors' lectures.
 We provide below a survey of a wide variety of active learning techniques which can be used to supplement rather than replace lectures.
+We are not advocating complete abandonment of lecturing, as both of us still lecture about half of the class period.
+"Active Learning" is, in short, anything that students do in a classroom other than merely passively listening to an instructor's lecture.
 The Evolution of a Biology Course.
 Washington Center for Improving the Quality of Undergraduate Education is for the academic success of all students.